Chisom83/Pizza-Pro-Analysis/README.md

 1. Revenue by Pizza Type
 > Image
+- Insight:
-- Insight: Top Performers:
+    - Top Performers:

       - Thai Chicken
       - Barbecue Chicken
       - California Chicken
-      - All belong to the Chicken category and generaating more revenue to the company.
+      - All belong to the Chicken category and generating more revenue to the company.
    - Underperformer:

       - Brie Carre – only sells in small size, contributing the least revenue

 - Measure Used: